-- Lessons and learning experiences taught through Hawaiian culture-based education. - Positive interactions that foster meaningful relationships and support the development of social-emotional competence. - Indoor and outdoor learning environments that reflect the culture and local environment of the children. - Rules and routines posted and used by children, as needed. - Instructional materials are culture-based, challenging and engaging. - Indoor and outdoor environments that are clean and equipment/materials in good condition. - A language rich environment. - Purposeful and meaningful play as the main vehicle for learning. - Children are supervised by teaching staff at all times. - Developmentally appropriate activities, mele, oli, pule, mo'olelo and games for learning about Hawaiian culture and Christian values. - There is a balance between child-initiated exploration and teacher-guided instruction. - Teachers vary strategies and activities and adjust for individual differences in children.
+- Lessons and learning experiences taught through Hawaiian culture-based education. - Positive interactions that foster meaningful relationships and support the development of social-emotional competence. - Indoor and outdoor learning environments that reflect the culture and local environment of the children. - Rules and routines posted and used by children and teaching staff, as needed. - Instructional materials that are culture-based, challenging and engaging. - Indoor and outdoor environments that are clean with equipment/materials in good working condition. - A language rich environment. - Purposeful and meaningful play as the main vehicle for learning. - Children are supervised by teaching staff at all times. - Children participating in mele, oli, pule, mo'olelo and games for learning about their Hawaiian culture and Christian values. - Child-initiated exploration and play and teacher-guided instruction. - Teachers use various strategies and activities and adjust for individual differences in children.